hyneq/HyneqLang/README.md

 # HyneqLang
-A programming language created during the NTI/PRK course at the Technical University of Liberec
+A programming language created during the NTI/PRK course at the Technical University of Liberec.

+Currently, programs can be parsed but there is no interpreter or compiler.

+## Project structure
+The repository contains the following important directories and files:
+  - `programs/` - the example programs, divided into valid and invalid examples
+  - `grammar.ebnf` - the grammar file in EBNF format usable for basic grammar-check tools
+  - `HyneqLang.g4` - the lexer and grammar file in Antlr4 format, used for parsing by make targets
+  - `Makefile` - contains validation targets, see below

+## Validation
+A Make target is used for validation.

+To validate both valid and invalid examples, run:

+    make clean
+    make validation

+This validation generates reports in the `validation/` directory with `valid/` and `invalid/` subdirectories, with a validation output for each validated source files.

-# Language description
+## Language description

-## Literals
+### Literals
 A literal in general will later be specified as `L`.

 The following literal types are supported: